-Is Social Housing Profitable in 2023?
+Is Social Housing Profitable in 2025?
 (Facts & Figures)

 Table of Contents

-Is Social Housing Profitable?
+Is Social Housing Profitable in 2025?
 (The Short Answer)

-What is Social Housing?
+What is Social and Affordable Housing?

 • People on low incomes: Households that cannot afford to buy or rent homes at market rates might qualify for social housing.